eliotharper/journey-builder-dev-guide/styleguide.md

 ## Table Styles

 Tables are used to denote tabluar data and are styled using the default 'Table Normal' style in Microsoft Word.
 Tables include a header row.
-Optionally zebra stripes are used in table rows.
+Optionally zebra stripes are used in table rows to improve readability.
 An example table is provided below.

 |Name|Value|
 |----|----|